muppet9010/factorio-muppet-streamer/README.md

 - Details in JSON string supports the arguments:
     - delay: NUMBER - Optional: how many seconds before the effect starts.
 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
     - target: STRING - Mandatory: the player name to target.
+    - arrivalRadius - NUMBER - Mandatory: players teleported to the target player will be placed within this max distance.
-    - arrivalRadius - NUMBER - Mandatory: the max distance players will be teleported to from the target player.
+    - callRadius - NUMBER - Optional: the max distance a player can be from the target and still be teleported to them.
+If not provided then a palyer at any distance can be teleported to the target player.
+If `sameSurfaceOnly` argument is set to `false` then the `callRadius` argument is ignored entirely.
-    - callRadius - NUMBER - Mandatory: the max distance to call players from.
+    - sameSurfaceOnly - BOOLEAN - Optional: if the players being teleported to the target have to be on the same surface as the target player or not.
+If `false` then the `callRadius` argument is ignored as it can't logically be applied.
+Defaults to `true`.
-    - callSelection - STRING - Mandatory: the logic to select which players in the callRadius are teleported, either: 'random', 'nearest'.
+    - callSelection - STRING - Mandatory: the logic to select which players in the callRadius are teleported, either: `random`, `nearest`.
     - number - NUMBER - Mandatory Special: how many players to call.
 Either `number` or `activePercentage` must be supplied.
     - activePercentage - NUMBER - Mandatory Special: the percentage of currently online players to call, i.e. 90.
 Either `number` or `activePercentage` must be supplied.
 - Example command : `/muppet_streamer_call_for_help {"target":"muppet9010", "arrivalRadius":20, "callRadius": 1000, "callSelection": "random", "number": 3, "activePercentage": 50}`